computefoundation/home/README.md

 </div>
 <br><br><br>

-Computing has a foundation derived from its fundamental principles collectively known as the [Unix philosophy](http://www.linfo.org/unix_philosophy.html).
-This foundation is defined by solutions respecting multiple respects of computing.
-The purpose of The Computing Foundation is to provide these solutions.
+The Computing Foundation is an organization making general-purpose computing easy and efficient by conglomerating its foundation.
+It defines this foundation as solutions respecting multiple aspects of computing simultaneously.
+Its objective is to provide them in all respects of general-purpose computing.

 # Members